 Alpha measures an investment’s ability to beat the market.
 If a given investment or portfolio manages to post stronger returns than comparable investments in the market at large, this investment has some value that an investor’s market analysis hasn’t captured.
 The same holds true in reverse for unexpectedly weak returns.
 This is expressed as the investment’s “alpha.”

-In this case, if an investment performs more highly than the Fama-French model suggests, that means it posted returns stronger than an investor would expect based on the investment’s composition as compared against the market’s overall risk, size and value.
+In this case, if an investment performs more highly than the Fama-French model suggests, that means it posted returns stronger than an investor would expect based on the investment’s composition as compared to the market’s overall risk, size and value.
 (Again, the same would hold true in reverse.)

 We would express this as the investment’s “alpha,” generally calculated as the percent by which the investment beat expectations.
 Absent specific reasons to believe that an investment will outperform or underperform the market, the alpha is generally not used in predictive Fama-French Three Factor models.